glazey132/crawler-base/README.md

 In order to be a good developer, you must know the lifecycle of every data/parameter/variable you use and HOW, WHY, WHEN they change.
 This is just simple data process question.
 That's why you must parse all the data you scrape into a readible JSON format.

 ### Instructions:

 Build two routes: **GET:{baseUrl}/user_profile** and **GET:{baseUrl}/user_profile_continue**

 Please upload to a server.
 AWS, Digital Ocean, Heroku, you're own IP Address, etc...it doesn't matter as long as it works somewhere.

 ### Part 1:

 Parameter: username
 Tools (You don't have to use these.
 You may use different ones or add more if you'd like):

 - cheerio
 - puppeteer
 - $q

 {baseUrl}/user_profile will scrape for user information and returns a JSON formatted response.
 For example:

 ```
 {
   data: {
-    "username": "unumdesign",
+    "username": "kingjames",
-    "fullName": "Jack Beanstalk",
+    "fullName": "Lebron James",
     "imageUrl": "profileimage.orsomething.com",
-    "followers": 123,
+    "followers": 3.2M,
-    "following": 12345
+    "following": 123,
+    "posts": 204
   }
 }
 ```

 You may provide more information if you'd like but those are the most important ones.

 **Errors:**
 If there are errors such as "no users exist" or "private users" please handle them correctly.

 ### Part 2:

 Parameter: username
 Tools (You don't have to use these.
 You may use different ones or add more if you'd like):

 - cheerio
 - puppeteer
 - $q